diefesson/filesync/README.md

 # filesync
-Project for Computer Network discipline
+Final project of the Computer Networks course